cyberconcepts/cybertools/typology/README.txt

   >>> from cybertools.typology.interfaces import IType, ITypeManager

-Let's start with the Person class from the cybertools.contact package - we will then apply dynamic typing to Person objects:
+Let's start with the Person class from the cybertools.organize package - we will then apply dynamic typing to Person objects:

   >>> from cybertools.organize.interfaces import IPerson